madrezanouri/ExplorePy-EDA-Toolkit/README.md

 **7. Memory Optimization Function:**
 1. Optimize Numerical Columns: Converts numerical columns (integers and floats) to more memory-efficient types, such as unsigned integers or smaller floating-point formats.

-2.Improve Dataset Performance: Reduces the amount of memory required to store the dataset in RAM, making it easier to work with large datasets.
+2. Improve Dataset Performance: Reduces the amount of memory required to store the dataset in RAM, making it easier to work with large datasets.

 ```
 def optimize_memory(df):